 Network Performance test case id OPNFV_YARDSTICK_TC001_NETWORK PER- FORMANCE metric Number of flows and throughput test purpose The purpose of TC001 is to evaluate the IaaS network performance with regards to flows and throughput, such as if and how different amounts of flows matter for the throughput between hosts on different compute blades.
 Typically e.g. the performance of a vSwitch depends on the number of flows running through it.
 Also performance of other equipment or entities can depend on the number of flows or the packet sizes used.
 The purpose is also to be able to spot the trends.
-Test results, graphs and similar shall be stored for comparison test tool reasons and product evolution understanding between different OPNFV versions and/or configurations. pktgen Linux packet generator is a tool to generate packets at very high speed in the kernel. pktgen is mainly used to drive and LAN equipment test network. pktgen supports multi threading.
-To generate random MAC address, IP address, port number UDP packets, pktgen uses multiple CPU processors in the different PCI bus (PCI, PCIe bus) with Gigabit Ethernet tested (pktgen performance depends on the CPU processing speed, memory delay, PCI bus speed hardware parameters), Transmit data rate can be even larger than 10GBit/s.
+Test results, graphs and similar shall be stored for comparison reasons and product evolution understanding between different OPNFV versions and/or configurations. test tool pktgen Linux packet generator is a tool to generate packets at very high speed in the kernel. pktgen is mainly used to drive and LAN equipment test network. pktgen supports multi threading.
+To generate random MAC address, IP address, port number UDP packets, pktgen uses multi- ple CPU processors in the different PCI bus (PCI, PCIe bus) with Gigabit Ethernet tested (pktgen performance depends on the CPU processing speed, memory delay, PCI bus speed hardware parameters), Transmit data rate can be even larger than 10GBit/s.
 Visible can satisfy most card test requirements.
 (Pktgen is not always part of a Linux distribution, hence it needs to be installed.
 It is part of the Yardstick Docker image.
-As an example see the /yardstick/tools/ directory for how to generate a Linux image with pktgen included.) test description This test case uses Pktgen to generate packet flow between two hosts for simulating network workloads on the SUT. traffic profile An IP table is setup on server to monitor for received packets. configuration file: opnfv_yardstick_tc001.yaml Packet size is set to 60 bytes.
+As an example see the /yardstick/tools/ direc- tory for how to generate a Linux image with pktgen in- cluded.) test description This test case uses Pktgen to generate packet flow between two hosts for simulating network workloads on the SUT. traffic profile An IP table is setup on server to monitor for received packets. configuration file: opnfv_yardstick_tc001.yaml Packet size is set to 60 bytes.
 Number of ports: 10, 50, 100, 500 and 1000, where each runs for 20 seconds.
 The whole sequence is run twice The client and server are distributed on different hardware.
 For SLA max_ppm is set to 1000.
-The amount of configured ports map to between 110 up to 1001000 flows, respectively. applicability Test can be configured with different: • packet sizes; • amount of flows; • test duration.
-98 Default values exist.
-SLA (optional): max_ppin: The Yardstick User Guide million packets sent that are acceptable to loose, not received. usability This test case is used for generating high network
+The amount of con- figured ports map to between 110 up to 1001000 flows, respectively. applicability Test can be configured with different: • packet sizes; • amount of flows; • test duration.
+Default values exist.
+SLA (optional): max_ppm: The number of packets per million packets sent that are acceptable to loose, not re- 2.16.
+Yardstick Test Cases ceived. usability This test case is used for generating high network throughput to simulate certain workloads on the SUT.
+Hence it should work with other test cases.